I know I'm going to sound like a broken record, but man! Have you noticed the rise in Facebook group popularity over the last few years?

 As I mentioned earlier, Group Leads is extremely affordable.

-- The Starter Plan costs $8.99 a month to use the extension for unlimited Facebook groups.
+- The Starter Plan costs $27/month to use the extension for unlimited Facebook groups.

-- The Pro Plan cost $79 a year to use it for unlimited Facebook groups.
+- The Pro Plan cost $37/month to use it for unlimited Facebook groups.

-- The Forever Plan costs $297 one-time for unlimited Facebook groups and Lifetime Access.
+- The Unlimited Plan costs $57/Month for unlimited Facebook groups and Lifetime Access.

-All Plans come with a Free 14-Day Trial
+All Plans come with a Free 7-Day Trial

 What's Next For Group Leads?